rozek/notes-on-gundb/README.md

 While GunDB itself may be brilliant in many aspects, the docs are a complete nightmare (hard to read, chaotic, incomplete, wrong).
 This repository therefore contains a collection of the author's notes on GunDB written while he tries to learn and use it.

-In the end, these notes will hopefully be less chaotic than the official docs or the GunDB wiki.
+In the end, these notes will hopefully be more systematic than the official docs or the GunDB wiki.

-> feel free to [open an issue](https://github.com/rozek/notes-on-gundb/issues) if you find errors in my descriptions
+> feel free to [open an issue](https://github.com/rozek/notes-on-gundb/issues) if you find errors in my notes

 ## Table of Contents ##